Doctor of Psychology (PsyD) Admission Requirements

 A list of these documents can be found on the Graduate Admissions Requirement for International Students page.

 - Master's degree in counseling, psychology, or related field (36 credit hours minimum)

 - Human Development across the Lifespan

 - Professional Ethics

-Applicants who wish to be considered for priority review for fall 2016 entry and the Friday, January 29th and Saturday, February 6th interview dates should complete their applications by January 15, 2016.
+Applicants who wish to be considered for priority review for Fall 2018 entry and the Friday, February 2nd and Saturday, February 10th interview dates should complete their applications by January 1, 2018.